vbgubbala/bimm143/README.md

 # bimm143
-Work from class BIMM 143 at UCSD
+Work from class BIMM 143 at UCSD!